 The IoT system can function and transfer information in the online mode only when devices are safely connected to a communication network.

 What makes such a connection possible?
 The invisible language allowing physical objects to “talk” to each other consists of IoT standards and protocols.
 General protocols used for personal computers, smartphones or tablets may not suit specific requirements (bandwidth, range, power consumption) of IoT-based solutions.
 That is why multiple IoT network protocols have been developed and new ones are still evolving.

-There is a multitude of great choices for connectivity options at the engineers’ disposal.
+There are a multitude of great choices for connectivity options at the engineers’ disposal.
 This article explains complicated abbreviations and helps you make sense of the Internet of Things standards.

 IoT Protocols Background

 The first devices connected to the global net appeared in 1982.
 It was a Coca-Cola vending machine that could control the temperature of the machine and keep track of the number of bottles in it.
 The term “Internet of Things” is considered to be formulated in 1999 by Kevin Ashton, an RFID technology researcher.

 In the 1990s, all IoT-related activities came down to theoretical concepts, discussions and individual ideas.
 The 2000s and 2010s was a period of rapid development when IoT projects began to succeed and found certain practical applications.
 Multiple small and large projects were created, from intelligent lamps and fitness trackers to self-driving cars and smart cities.
 This was made possible because of the emergence of wireless connections that could transfer information over a long distance and the increased bandwidth of Internet communications.